Previewing apps

 All changes to the source code will automatically be reflected in the app's iframe.

-Although Canva has a desktop app, we recommend previewing apps via the web browser.
-Previewing apps via the desktop app requires a self-signed SSL certificate, which requires extra work without any meaningful benefit and is not something we actively support.
+Although Canva has a desktop app(opens in a new tab or window), we recommend previewing apps using the web browser.
+Previewing apps using the desktop app requires a self-signed SSL certificate, which requires extra work without any meaningful benefit and isn't something we actively support.

 Previewing apps on mobile devices

 Canva is extremely popular on mobile devices, so it's important to preview and test your app on them.
-The local development server on your computer won't be accessible via a mobile device though.
-The workaround is to upload the app's JavaScript bundle via the App source field so that the code can be loaded from Canva's servers.
+The local development server on your computer won't be accessible from a mobile device though.
+The workaround is to upload the app's JavaScript bundle using the App source field so that the code can be loaded from Canva's servers.

 Known limitations